 Most of the park is outdoors so it’s best to save the zoo for a fair weather day.

-The San Diego Zoo is right in the middle of Balboa Park, a beautiful urban park where lots of fun San Diego attractions are located.
+The San Diego Zoo is right in the middle of beautiful and historic Balboa Park, which has a bunch of great museums, a beautiful urban park where lots of fun San Diego attractions are located.
 Make the most of your day and walk down Park Boulevard to check out some of the attractions right in Balboa Park.

 San Diego Natural History Museum – Explore the diversity of plant and animal life at the San Diego Natural History Museum (theNAT).
 (Go San Diego Card All-Inclusive Pass holders can enjoy a featured film on the giant-screen theater in addition to general admission.)